What Is Lack of Fusion in Welding?

 preventing lack of fusion

-Lack of fusion in welding represents a critical structural defect where the weld metal doesn’t bond sufficiently with the base metal, which can compromise the joint’s integrity.
+Lack of fusion in welding is a structural defect where the weld metal fails to bond with the base metal, the weld sidewall, or a previous weld pass.
+This poor bond can create weak points that reduce joint integrity and load capacity.

 Testing Method Purpose